bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 <!-- theme:  -->

 ### Create a variant option
-> Creating a variant option does not automatically create SKUs or build out variants.
-You can build out SKUs later using the [Variants](/api-reference/store-management/catalog/product-variants/createvariant) endpoint.
+> Creating a variant option does not generate a SKU.
+You can add SKUs to variants later  [Variants](/api-reference/store-management/catalog/product-variants/updatevariant) endpoint.

 </div>
 </div>